 Health Consequences Of Breast Cancer Survivors

-1. As any breast cancer survivor will tell you, even after the surgery and the chemotherapy and the doctor telling you that you are in remission, you will probably feel worse than when you first
+1. As any breast cancer survivor will tell you, even after the surgery and the chemotherapy and the doctor telling you that you are in remission, you will probably feel worse than when you first learned that you had cancer.

 2. Survivors say that they live with pain.
 It is not just post-operative pain but it is often a generalized pain.